gerryd/cookbook/content/basics/ingredients/baking-powder.md

 ---

 Baking powder is a compound powder made of a carbonate and an acid.
-Some kind of starch is added used as a stabiliser.
+Some kind of starch is added as a stabiliser.

 The carbonate, when combined with the moisture from the dough and the acid, will ensure the formation of carbon dioxide during baking.
 This gas is what will